-‘A Practical Guide to Marketing for Lawyers’ by Catherine Bailey & Jennet Ingram
+‘A Practical Guide to Marketing for Lawyers: 2nd Edition’ by Catherine Bailey & Jennet Ingram

 ABOUT THE AUTHORS

-Jennet’s worked in the marketing field for 17 years, 13 of which have been within the legal sector for software suppliers, outsourced service providers, law firms and barristers’ chambers.
-She holds Chartered Marketeer status, an accreditation maintained through the Chartered Institute of Marketing’s ongoing CPD programme.
+Jennet Ingram has worked in the marketing field for eighteen years, fourteen of which have been within the legal industry for software suppliers, outsourced service providers, law firms and barristers’ chambers.
+She’s a member of the Chartered Institute of Marketing (CIM) and holds Chartered Marketer status, an accreditation gained in 2011 and maintained to this day through the CIM’s ongoing CPD programme.

 Chapter One – Strategy: The What, the Why and the How